-The midfielder, 25, is currently in France recovering from a hamstring injury and says a return to his native country would be an opportunity he would find difficult to pass up.
+The attacking midfielder, 25, is currently in France while he recovers from a hamstring injury and says a return to his native country would be an opportunity he would find difficult to pass up.

 Despite his apparent desire to return to his homeland in the future, Ben Arfa maintains that he is happy to stay at the Magpies and is determined to help them avoid relegation on his return from injury.